MichaelCurrin/auto-commit-msg/docs/installation.md

 ## Install extension

-To install the extension itself, see the [Install extension globally](development.md#install-extension-globally) section of the Development doc.
+See the [Install extension globally](development.md#install-extension-globally) section of the Development doc.

 ## Installation

+Set up the project in a development environment.

 ### Install system dependencies